Circa 1486–Circa 1543

 Biography

 Senfl lived in Zürich from 1488 until 1496, when he joined the choir of the Hofkapelle of Emperor Maximilian I in Augsburg.
-Besides one brief visit in 1504, he apparently never again lived in Switzerland.
+Besides a brief visit in 1504, he apparently never again lived in Switzerland.

 In 1497 he followed the Hofkapelle to Vienna.
 Between 1500 and 1504 he probably studied in Vienna for three years, the standard practice for choir boys whose voices had broken, as part of the normal training for the priesthood.